spack/spack/lib/spack/docs/analyze.rst

 This means that you can always find analyzer output in this folder, and it is organized with the same logic as the package install it was run for.
-If you want to customize this top level folder, simply provide the ``--path`` argument to ``spack analyze``.
+If you want to customize this top level folder, simply provide the ``--path`` argument to ``spack analyze run``.
 The nested organization will be maintained within your custom root.

 -----------------